mstrap/bugtraq/README.txt

 configuration files (section 4).

-When extracting issue IDs from a commit message, the client will stop processing further configurations once logRegex of the currently processed configuration matches, regardless whether logRegexN actually match or not, i.e. regardless whether there will be actually a BUGID extracted or not.
+When extracting issue IDs from a commit message, the client will stop processing further configurations once logregex of the currently processed configuration matches, regardless whether logregexN actually match or not, i.e. regardless whether there will be actually a BUGID extracted or not.